 The second largest automaker in the country introduced the Tucson more than a year after its global debut in Geneva.
 In response to addressing the latest trend of SUVs and crossovers, the latest generation Tucson made its re-entry into India following its discontinuation in 2005 and to bridge the gap between Creta and the flagship Santa Fe.

 The Jeep Compass, on the other hand, has replaced the Patriot in some markets and is a global SUV responding to the demands of emerging markets.
 The price conscious buyers in the premium range below the luxury market have occupied the major portion as target audience for the Compass.
 Thus, the value-for-money prospects are essential for a long-term sales growth.

-The Tucson and Compass will become the closest competitors in our market and they are kind of standalone in a niche segment.
+The Tucson and Compass are the closest competitors in our market and they are kind of standalone in a niche segment.
 While the Compass is the most affordable yet from the American SUV specialists, the Tucson can hit the sweet for those wanting to own a Hyundai SUV that is substantially less expensive than the Santa Fe.
-With them exchanging blows soon, our comparison will give you an in-depth look into what’s up for grabs:
+With the Compass launched at a nail-on-the-head price range, our comparison will give you an in-depth look into what’s up for grabs:

 Jeep Compass vs Hyundai Tucson Exterior

 The Jeep Compass’ styling is inspired by the compact Renegade with angular elements while the contemporary design is in-line with the Grand Cherokee.
 With a bold stance, the Jeep Compass SUV has tapered headlamps, omnipresent seven-slated Jeep grille and aggressive front bumper with fog lamps.